- As low as $252/Night

 Monthly rental in downtown Charleston

 Historic Charleston Cottage just 1 block from the heart of King and Market Street.
-Our 1000sf two bedroom/two bath home has newly been refreshed and furnished to include all new high-end linens and furnishings.
+Our 1000sf two bedroom/two bath home has newly been remodeled and furnished to include all new high-end linens and furnishings.
 The home is located in Harleston Village, one of the most desired neighborhoods in Downtown Charleston.
 Located on a peaceful side street, the home has privacy but is only blocks from all that the lower peninsula has to offer.
 The best shopping and eateries of Lower King Street are just a few mins. walk from the home or hop on a bicycle and see all of the most trendy downtown sights such as the Battery, Rainbow Row, and Waterfront Park which are all less than a mile from your front door.Enter our home into the living room and you will immediately notice quality furnishings including a premium couch couch with upgraded queen sleeper and 50” intelligent TV.
-Our updated kitchen has every appliance and cooking item you may need and dining for six.
+Our refreshed kitchen has every appliance and cooking item you may need and dining for six.
 Primary bedroom has a new queen hybrid bed, sizable double closet, ceiling fan, 32” intelligent TV, and the en-suite bathroom has a bathtub/shower combo.
 Second bedroom has a queen hybrid bed, two huge closets, ceiling fan, and a new trundle bed with 2 twin beds if needed for additional guests.
 Hallway bath is upgraded with atile shower.
 We have all new plush bed linens and towels as well as full-size washer and dryer.
-Appreciate your morning or evening drink on our bistro set out on the private brick patio.
+Savor your morning or evening drink on our bistro set out on the private brick patio.
 Home is also kid friendly with high-chair, and pack n play for your convenience.
 Driveway will fit either two modest or one bigger car.
 In an effort to provide luxury accommodations we have complimentary soap, shampoo, laundry detergent, on-demand tankless water heater (no wait un-limitless hot water) and high-speed WiFi, during your stay.

 There is a one-time cleaning fee of $200.